This post may contain affiliate links. For more information, read my disclosure policy.

 box grater, grater, and microplane with lemons

 • Box Grater – a regular box grater usually has 4 sizes of holes, one on each side.
 The smallest side of the cheese grater can be used to zest.
 The only problem with this is it’s hard to clean off and get all the zest into your recipe.
+Box Graters are perfect for zesting large batches of zest.

 Overhead shot of lemon being zested over a cutting board

-How to Zest without a Microplane
+How to Store Zest

 • Lemon zest doesn’t last very long at room temperature (it will dry out).
-You can put zest in an airtight container and store in the refrigerator for several months.

 • Freeze lemon zest in an airtight container for several months.

-• Make lemon ice cubes by filling ice cube trays with water and zest!
+• Make lemon ice cubes by filling ice cube trays with water and zest.

 • One medium lemon has about 1 tablespoon lemon zest (depending on the size of the lemon).